 He is a gadget enthusiast and one may call a techy during his teenage years and 20's.
 Although started early having climbed his first mountain at the age of 8, driving a vehicle at the age of 12; the blogger's adventurous side has been forgotten.
 Not until one day sometime in the year 2004 when he was enticed with aerial and satellite imagery... where his early age of adventure has met its technological counterpart, mapping the Philippines.

 Since 2005, the writer has been mapping the Philippines and contributing the data to three mapping consortia namely RoadGuide Philippines, Google Mapmaker, and OpenStreetMap Philippines.
-Of which the data is currently used for navigation guidance and humanitarian mission planning.
+Which the data is currently used for navigation guidance and humanitarian mission planning.

 Due to the scarcity of the satellite imagery coverage of the Philippines for tracing, he has then started to leave his desk and went on traveling the Philippines and climbing its mountains to map trails, roads and waypoints not yet covered.
 This resulted in the rebirth of his adventurous childhood.